WebWithAman/Online-Education-Institute/README.md

-# Online-Education-Institute
+# online-education-institute
-This is a Simple Responsive Website Created Using HTML CSS And JS for an Online Education Courses Selling Institiute.
+This is a simple responsive website created using HTML CSS And JS for an Online Education Courses selling institiute.